The Choir

 © Roger Way

 The City of London Choir is a ‘leader among non-professional choruses’ in the words of The Times.
-Founded in 1963, it has enjoyed the direction of just two dedicated conductors: founder Donald Cashmore for its first quarter century, and, since 1989, Hilary Davan Wetton.
-It has earned an enviable reputation, both in the national media and among audiences, for a distinctive youthful sound and the quality of its performances.
+Founded in 1963, it has enjoyed the direction of just two dedicated conductors for its first sixty years: founder Donald Cashmore for the first quarter century, and, from 1989 to 2023, Hilary Davan Wetton.
+The choir has earned an enviable reputation, both in the national media and among audiences, for a distinctive youthful sound and the quality of its performances.

 While no choir members are paid for what they do, they are fully professional in all other aspects, performing with great energy and focus that come from a deep love of music-making and commitment to the highest standards.
 At the same time, we are a friendly and sociable choir where many lifelong friendships have formed and flourished.